-Table 4 Recommendations for athletes genotype positive-phenotype negative for DCM for the management of DCM.
+Table 4 Recommendations for athletes genotype positive-phenotype negative for DCM

 Class/level of evidence

-cise Class IIa/Level C

-ive

 The G+P- athletes should be assessed to exclude the phenotypic and clinical features of DCM (including CMR, exercise test, and 24-h ECG).
 In the absence of evidence for DCM, these individuals may be allowed to engage in all competitive sports, with the recommendation to undergo a periodical evaluation, at least annually, in order to early detect the phenotypic expression of the disease.